tfsaggregator/aggregator-docs/content/docs/v3/commands/instance-commands.md

 Option                  | Short form | Description
 ------------------------|:-----:|---------
-`--resourceGroup`       | `-g`  | Azure Resource Group that contains the Aggregator instances.
-If you specify this option, the Resource Group must already exists and the logon account must be a Contributor.
 `--namingTemplate`      |  n/a  | Specify affixes for all Azure resources that will be created.
 This option requires defining `--resourceGroup`, also.
 This turns off automatic name generation and allow comply with enterprise requirements.
 `--requiredVersion`     |  n/a  | Version of Aggregator Runtime required.
 This is mutually exclusive with `--sourceUrl`.
 The matching version is retrieved from GitHub and uploaded to the Azure Function App.
 The version number must match one of the [Aggregator releases](https://github.com/tfsaggregator/aggregator-cli/releases) in GitHub.
 Note that [GitHub caching](#github-cache) applies.
 `--sourceUrl`           |  n/a  | URL of Aggregator Runtime.
 This is mutually exclusive with `--requiredVersion`.
 It should be used in enterprise scenario where the CLI cannot read from GitHub.
 It supports `http`, `https` and `file` scheme, so you can download the Runtime on a network share.